Bridging the Gap Between

 What could typically solve the problem of providing physical assistance, continuous monitoring, connect with the world outside and be a companion?

 Care-giving societies and nursing services have been around for a while now to provide mobility solutions and health care on a regular basis.
 However, these options are engaged once problems are identified.
 What if the future of the modern day society could be redefined by technology?
 What if apart from solving everyday problems, the technology could also bring about a smoother transition into the next phase of life?

 Meanwhile, these devices could be used to make lives easier for the family by periodically tracking health reports, GPS monitoring for dementia and relay events to bring everyone together.
-Technology can promote tackling problems of ageing collectively and build a connected ageing framework within the society.
+Technology can promote tackling problems of aging collectively and build a connected aging framework within the society.